kmollee/omartrinidad.github.io/source/posts/2013/05/outliers.md

 category: Blog
 tags: books, Outliers, Malcolm Gladwell

+# My own history

 As a kid I liked to play soccer.
 I was never the best player, but I neither was the worst one.
-I remember in my school a skinny guy who was a disaster with the ball.
+More or less each three years I had to be the new guy, I remember in my school a skinny guy who was a disaster with the ball.
 My family go out to Chiapas because my grandfather inherited a house for my dad.
 Several years later I back to Tabasco.
 My big surprise was that the clumsy and stubborn guy was the scorer.

 # Chapter one